Does My Health Insurance Cover Ketamine Therapy

 How Much Do Ketamine Treatments Cost?

-Ketamine therapy cost can vary widely between clinics, practitioners, and conditions being treated.
+Ketamine therapy costs can vary widely between clinics, practitioners, and conditions being treated.
 Generally, infusions will range in cost between $400 and $2,000.
-Mood disorders such as depression, anxiety, PTSD, OCD, and ADHD require lower ketamine doses and a shorter duration of infusion, compared to treatment for chronic pains.
+Mood disorders such as depression, anxiety, PTSD, OCD, and ADHD require lower ketamine doses and a shorter duration of infusion compared to treatment for chronic pains.
 For this reason, clinics generally charge more for pain management than for mood disorder treatments.

-For the treatment of depression, a patient may undergo 4 treatments over the course of 1 to 2 weeks, or 6 treatments over 2 to 3 weeks, at an average cost of $400 to $800 per treatment.
+For the treatment of depression, a patient may undergo four treatments over the course of 1 to 2 weeks or 6 treatments over 2 to 3 weeks at an average cost of $400 to $800 per treatment.
 When treating pain, 2 to 8 infusions at an average cost of $700 to $2,000 per session are commonly prescribed; this higher cost and deeper therapy is required to ensure successful resolution.

 Does Insurance Cover Ketamine Therapy?